phaxio/phaxio-dotnet/Docs/README-vb.md

 ## Basics

-The Phaxio class is the entry point for any Phaxio operation (be sure to use `Imports Phaxio`)
+The PhaxioClient class is the entry point for any Phaxio operation (be sure to use `Imports Phaxio`)

     Dim phaxio As PhaxioClient = New PhaxioClient("secret", "key")